dhis2/maven-repo-mirror/javax/README.md

 ### DHIS2 Maven repository mirror

-This project mirrors some dependencies that are not available for various reasons.
+This project mirrors some dependencies that are not always available for various reasons.